Chehre Obtain Complete Film | Complete FREE HD - TheNewsTrace

 Who’re the manufacturers of the film Chehre?

-Chehre is produced by means of Anand Pandit Movement Footage and Saraswati Leisure Non-public Restricted
+Chehre is produced via Anand Pandit Movement Footage and Saraswati Leisure Non-public Restricted

 Who’re the writers of Chehre film 2021?

-Chehre’s screenplay and dialogues are written by means of Ranjit Kapoor and Rumy Jafry.
+Chehre’s screenplay and dialogues are written via Ranjit Kapoor and Rumy Jafry.

 Amitabh Bachchan as Lateef Musical